Accounts of the Resurrection of Jesus

 You may be thinking at this point, “Spiritual healing, I’m convinced of, but physical healing rarely occurs, not in the supernatural sense.
 I’m saved, but I haven’t seen a person healed for a long time, if ever.”

 The “supernatural sense” provides a useful qualification.
-We all see our bodies healing themselves, just as sometimes medical care may heal them.
+As you may have guessed, this post is about supernatural healing—healing that cannot be accounted for by natural explanations.
+I am not, though, discounting other healings.
+We all see our bodies healing themselves, often as medical care helps heal them.
 These healings should be received as gifts from God, just as should all sunshine, groceries, friends, and pets.

 If you want to know whether or not it’s God’s will to heal you, look at Jesus in the gospels.
 He did only what he saw his father doing (John 5:19):